maekitalo/tntnet/doc/man/ecpp.7.markdown

 ### errorhandling

-Errorhandling is done by exception.
+Error handling is done by exception.
 Tntnet catches all exceptions thrown by components and handles them properly.
 Exceptions must be derived from std::exception.
 Exceptions derived from `tnt::HttpError`, are handled separately.
 They carry a http return code, which is sent to the client.
 Other